 “Fall in Florence is a deliciously thrilling time,” says Florence Area Chamber of Commerce executive director Bettina Hannigan.
 “On October 11, 12 and 13 we add the flavor palate of Oregon’s finest wines and chowders to all the fun activities, There’s color, texture, and a unique seasonality in the air.
 You can see why we call this place Oregon’s Coastal Playground.”

-This weekend, a bunch of fall fun is happening here in Florence!
+In only one short week, a bunch of fall fun is happening here in Florence!
 Come on down to experience all the fall festivities Florence has to offer.
 See below for events (note: excerpts taken from the Florence Chamber of Commerce event press release):

 The Wine Trail

 Saturday, October 12, from noon to 5:00 p.m.
 Participants can purchase a commemorative wine glass ($5) and tasting tickets ($1 each) at Gazebo Park at the corner of Bay St. and Laurel St., then stroll scenic Bay Street and surrounding area to sample wines from some of Oregon’s best wineries (21 and over only).

 This year, wineries include

 - J. Scott Cellars

 - Plus a variety of organic Oregon wines at event cosponsor Bodega Wine Store in Old Town.